Have you been hearing about apple cider vinegar and wondering if it can help you?

 until you are used to flavouring with ACV.

 Like I mentioned, it’s a very strong flavour and can overpower your dish

 if you’re not careful.

-There aren’t many things I recommend for everyone, unreservedly but I’m going to go out on a limb here and say yes.
+There aren’t many things I recommend for everyone, unreservedly but when it comes to apple cider vinegar and celiac disease, I’m going to go out on a limb here and say yes.
 YES!

 1. Wikimedia Foundation.
 (2021, July 27).
 Prebiotic (nutrition).
 Wikipedia.
 Retrieved September 21, 2021, from https://en.wikipedia.org/wiki/Prebiotic_(nutrition).

 2. Velasquez-Manoff, M. (2013).
 An epidemic of absence: A new way of understanding allergies and autoimmune diseases.
 Scribner.

 3. dappy, G., cgilmour, G., Maddy, G., sc'Que?, G., Stella, G., & df, G. (2019, June 10).
 Role of probiotics in improving gut health in celiac disease.
 Celiac.com.
 Retrieved September 21, 2021, from https://www.celiac.com/articles.html/role-of-probiotics-in-improving-gut-health-in-celiac-disease-r3027/.